What Is NoFap? What Are the Benefits?

 Let’s Talk About the NoFap Controversy

-Some detractors have labeled the group as “porn-critical,” because NoFap fits into the dogma of extremely conservative, religious and misogynistic groups both on and off the web.
+Some detractors have labelled the group as “porn-critical” because NoFap fits into the dogma of extremely conservative, Christian, and misogynistic groups both on and off the web.

-It’s fair to say that enforcing social stigma or shaming a person for healthy sexual behaviors is not productive, but it’s also fair to say that the beliefs of some members don’t necessarily represent an entire organization.
+It’s fair to say that enforcing social stigma or shaming a person for healthy sexual behaviours is not productive, but it’s also fair to say that the beliefs of some members don’t necessarily represent an entire organisation.

-That said, it’s certainly not a small group: the online community of NoFap Redditors alone boasts a membership of well over a million by sticking to the apolitical part of the promise: free yourself from porn for a major life upgrade.
+That said, it’s certainly not a small group — the online community of NoFap Redditors alone boasts a membership of well over a million who believe that freedom from porn is a major life upgrade.

 NoFap’s Benefits, According to NoFap

-According to the NoFap movement, the health benefits of the NoFap lifestyle include better erections and more.
-There are also benefits to your relationships to consider.
+What are the benefits of NoFap?
+According to the NoFap movement, the health benefits of rebooting include better erections, increased concentration, enhanced relationship quality, and more.

 Alleged Mental Health Benefits